 How Framingham got its Civil War Memorial monument

-It is recorded that after the Civil War the people of Framingham desired to erect a memorial to its soldiers, they found they could buy the present monument for thirty-five hundred dollars.
-Of this amount five hundred dollars came easy, then donations lagged.
-So, a delegation contacted George Phipps in the old B.&A. depot – he was bound for St. Louis.
+It is recorded that after the Civil War, when the people of Framingham desired to erect a memorial to their soldiers, they found they could buy the present monument for thirty-five hundred dollars.
+Of this amount, five hundred dollars came easily; then donations lagged.
+A delegation contacted George Phipps in the old B. & A. depot – he was bound for St. Louis.
 They explained their position, spoke of the need of funds, and emphasized the beauty of the memorial.
-George Phipps listened patiently and then reached for his wallet from which he counted out three thousand dollar, handed it to the speaker with “Here’s your money now buy your ‘dumb’ graven image!”
-And that’s how Framingham got it’s Civil War Memorial.
+George Phipps listened patiently and then reached for his wallet, from which he counted out and handed to the speaker three thousand dollars, saying “Here’s your money, now buy your ‘dumb’ graven image!”
+And that’s how Framingham got its Civil War Memorial.

 Framingham in the Civil War

 The Edgell Memorial Library is a lasting symbol of extraordinary volunteer spirit that runs through Framingham’s rich history.
 That community spirit was on full display when Framingham was the first town in Massachusetts to establish a volunteer regiment to fight in the “War of the Rebellion.”
 As Tom Ellis, a Civil War historian wrote, “Framingham has a record of contributions toward preserving the Union that is second to no other municipality in the Commonwealth.
 Framingham acted as a lion during the Civil War, giving much more than was required of her.”
 It sent 12% of its population at the time – 530 men and suffered 52 fatalities.